Kingbond470/Kingbond470/README.md

 Hello | こんにちは(Kon'nichiwa), <br>

 Mausam Singh is a product manager with experience in product management and engineering.
-He is pursuing a PGP in Product Management at Mesa School of Business, where he will learn how to build and scale innovative products and teams.
+Currently, He is working at Ather Energy.
+He has completed a PGP in Product Management at Mesa School of Business.
 He graduated from the University of Mumbai with a bachelor's degree in computer science in 2021. <br>

 In his previous role at Meesho, an e-commerce platform, he worked on various features and projects that enhanced customer experience, revenue, and retention, such as quality metrics, web views, and A/B testing.
 He also collaborated with cross-functional teams to implement ideas into impactful products using new technologies. <br>